 - help regulate blood chemistry by controlling how much carbon dioxide is removed

 These jobs are linked.
-Cells need oxygen for aerobic cellular respiration, and they produce carbon dioxide as a waste product.
-The respiratory system helps keep both gases at useful levels by working closely with the circulatory system.
+Cells need oxygen for aerobic cellular respiration and produce carbon dioxide as waste, and the system keeps both gases at useful levels by working with the circulatory system.
+One distinction is essential: breathing (or ventilation) means moving air in and out, while cellular respiration is the chemical process cells use to release energy.
+The respiratory system supports cellular respiration but is not the same thing.

 Nose, mouth, pharynx, and larynx